 - Remove from the oven and while they are still hot, season with salt to taste.

-Tip: If using low fat cooking spray, for extra crisp wedges, 1/2 way through the cooking time, spray again and return to the oven.
+Tip: When using cooking spray - For extra crisp wedges, 1/2 way through the cooking time, spray again with the cooking spray and return to the oven.